+The WG should be open to suggesting multiple protocols

+Any selected protocol(s) must support multiple business models and use cases as a requirement for innovation, and is therefore critical to achieving California's goals.

+We think it critical to move beyond purely electricity markets and have suggested a change to the text: necessary to enable Plug-In Electric Vehicle-Grid Integration (VGI) resources to more economically engage in the full gamut of grid services and retail bill management, including load-supplier programs, utility distribution needs, retail and wholesale programs offered by various entities, including participation in electricity markets at scale

+Olivine agrees with the joint OEM presentation that terminology and use case development needs to be completed first.

+While Olivine is generally supportive of the IOU presentation, we would be concerned if VGI innovation is essentially tied to IOU rates.
+It is crucial to the success of VGI that various business models have the opportunity to compete.
+This makes it important to look at the parties to whom the benefits of various use cases accrue, and how third parties can be incentivized from those benefits that accrue elsewhere.

+Olivine agrees with other parties that the Elaad VGI presentation is a useful reference document; however, that it should not be considered a guide for implementation of any California standards.

+Olivine looks forward to continued participation in the VGI Communications Protocol Working Group (WG).

 Vehicle-Grid Integration Communications Protocol Working Group

 CPUC and CEC Staff Straw Proposal 3/9/17

-Objective: The California Public Utilities Commission, California Energy Commission, and other State agencies will assess how and whether the adoption of a communications protocol is necessary to enable Plug-In Electric Vehicle-Grid Integration (VGI) resources to more economically participate in electricity markets at scale.
+Objective: The California Public Utilities Commission, California Energy Commission, and other State agencies will assess how and whether the adoption of a communications protocol or protocols is necessary to enable Plug-In Electric Vehicle-Grid Integration (VGI) resources to more economically engage in the full gamut of grid services and retail bill management, including load-supplier programs, utility distribution needs, retail and wholesale programs offered by various entities, including participation in electricity markets at scale.

-Strategy: Form a working group to identify and assess opportunities in which VGI can create value from multiple market participants’ perspectives, communication protocols needed to deliver that value, and concepts for how utilities, automakers, electric vehicle service providers, aggregators, and others can develop pathways to market for a VGI resource.
+Strategy: Form a working group to identify and assess opportunities in which VGI can create value from multiple market participants’ perspectives, communication protocols needed to deliver that value, and concepts for how utilities, automakers, electric vehicle service providers, aggregators, and others can develop pathways to grid services for a VGI resource.
 The working group will allow participants to review, understand, and discuss the technical details of existing communication protocols.
 The recommendations of the working group will be considered and incorporated in CPUC’s Rulemaking 13-11-007 (and/or the SB 350 Transportation Electrification applications A.17-01-020, A.17-01-021 and A.17-01-022) and the Energy Commission’s Integrated Energy Policy Report (IEPR) proceeding for future policy decisions.

 Questions for Working Group to consider: